Bipartisan congressional spouses tackle cancer prevention, and leave politics out

 Patti Garamendi, president of the bipartisan congressional spouses club, told NPR at a reception for the cause, that she advises all new spouses to join the effort.
 "There's one organization you need to involve yourself in and it's the prevent cancer organization."

-Garamendi's husband is California Democrat James Garamendi.
+Garamendi's husband is California Democrat John Garamendi.
 But the club's long tradition is to avoid partisanship.
 "We just don't go near that — ever," she said.

-Lisa McGovern, wife of Massachusetts Democrat Jim McGovern, is the executive director of the congressional families prevent cancer program.
+Lisa McGovern, wife of Massachusetts Democrat Jim McGovern, is the executive director of the Prevent Cancer Foundation's Congressional Families Program.
 The program was created by Doris Matsui, then spouse of Rep. Bob Matsui, D-Calif.
 He succumbed to cancer in 2005, and she succeeded him in Congress.
 The bipartisan project keeps bringing new spouses from both parties together, and works to provide resources to projects across the country to highlight awareness, prevention, .

 President Biden signed a proclamationrecently that dubbed April "National Cancer Prevention and Early Detection Month," and First Lady Jill Biden recently spoke at an event for the congressional spouses club,